acquia/lightning/README.md

 The roadmap is subject to change, but our projected schedule is:

-* Late March 2016:
+* End of QTR1:
+  * Composer build and update support
   * Release Candidate
+* April 2016:
   * Ability to set bundle-level layouts from the node type display page
-  * Preconfigured, responsibility-based roles
-  * Workflow UX improvements
 * QTR2 2016
-  * Workspace support (Election Night Scenario)
+  * Workspace Preview System
   * Remote replication (store workspaces on external apps)
+  * Search API integration
 * Further
   * Point in time preview
   * Personalization

-You can also look for general enhancements along the way like OOTB Pathauto with sane defaults and preconfigured roles and permissions that we think the majority of site builds will use.
+You can also look for general enhancements along the way.
+Please use the [Lightning Issue Queue][issue_queue] for latest information and to request features or bug fixes.

 ## Resources